nutanix-japan/Consolidated_Storage_Bootcamp_Material/files_smb_share/files_smb_share.rst

 This lab requires applications provisioned as part of the :ref:`windows_tools_vm`.

-If you have not yet deployed this VM, see the linked steps before proceeding with the lab.
+If you have not yet deployed this VM, see the steps in :ref:`windows_tools_vm` to deploy Windows Tools VM before proceeding with the lab.

-#.
-While waiting for the file server deployment, if you have not already done so deploy the Windows Tools VM.

 #.
 Connect to the Windows Tools VM via RDP or console